Changing custody in Ohio

 In Ohio, “allocation of parental rights,” commonly called custody, is the legal right and responsibility to care for and make decisions for a child.
 If you have an existing custody order, you have to go through the court to change it.
-This process can take between three months and two years to complete, depending on your situation.
+This process can take between 3 months and 2 years to complete, depending on your situation.

 Unless the parents have a “shared parenting agreement,” in Ohio usually one parent is awarded custody and one parent is awarded visitation or “parenting time.”
 This article explains how changes in custody work.
 Changing the order for parenting time is different.
 Read more about how to change parenting time.